leo-bogert/checkpoint/README.md

 # checkpoint [![Build Status](https://travis-ci.com/leo-bogert/checkpoint.svg?branch=java-implementation)](https://travis-ci.com/leo-bogert/checkpoint)

-An incremental, recursive checksum script which also adds filedates to the listing.
-Designed for LARGE amounts of input files.
-It is resumable, which means it can continue computation where it was aborted without recomputing the existing checksums.
-Its output is suitable as input for diff.
+A fast, recursive checksum tool which in opposite to `sfv`, `sha256sum`, etc. is designed for **large** input directories, typically the whole `/` of a full Linux system.

+It produces human-readable output which can be diffed using e.g. `kdiff3`.
+It also adds file dates to the listing to ease the diffing and aid people who want to carfeully preserve their file timestamps.

+It is intended as a data-hoarder's insurance against filesystem bugs and broken hardware.

 ## Implementations